 The classic version of the iconic Rubik's Cube at an affordable price.
-Brightly colored squares.
-Comes with a display stand for storage or decoration.
+Has brightly colored squares.
+Includes a display stand for storage or decoration.
 A puzzle solution guide breaks down how to solve the cube step-by-step.

-Though advertised to be stickerless, some consumers claim to have received cubes with stickers instead of tiles.
-Some cubes turn more smoothly than others.
+Some consumers claim to have received cubes with stickers instead of tiles.

 Since its debut in 1980, the Rubik’s Cube has been a popular puzzle toy that has perplexed and fascinated people from around the world.
 Rubik’s Cubes come in a variety of sizes, colors, and shapes.